HosseinBolouri/Data_Science_Projects/README.md

 - Conducted a two-way ANOVA to analyze braking performance, assessing the impact of multiple factors using Python (SciPy, Pandas).
 [Notebook](https://github.com/HosseinBolouri/Data_Science_Projects/blob/main/ANOVA%202%20ways-%20braking%20example.ipynb)

 ## About Me
-- Currently a Data Analyst at STMicroelectronics.
+- Currently a Data Analyst and Software Developer at STMicroelectronics.
 - M.Sc. in Industrial Engineering- Data Analytics from Politecnico di Milano in Italy and KIT University in Germany (graduated Jul 2024).
 - Passionate about applying Data Science to real-world problems.